-The REI Down Jacket 650 is a model that receives improving tweaks year after year, and is the retailer’s excellent attempt at a well-made budget down jacket.
-It is not warmer, or as high quality, as the jackets above, but it costs $100 (or less, on sale), rather than the $250-plus of its competitors.
-For that cut in cost you get 650-fill down, which is heavier and not as lofty, a more generic treated nylon exterior, and two basic hand pockets.
+The REI Down Jacket 650 2 is a model that receives improving tweaks year after year and is the retailer’s excellent attempt at a well-made budget down jacket.
+It is not as warm or as high of quality as some other jackets, but it costs ~$100 (or less, on sale), rather than the $250-plus of its competitors.
+For that cut in cost, you get 650-fill down, which is heavier and not as lofty, a more generic treated nylon exterior, and two basic hand pockets.
 However, we’ve found that this level of warmth, weight (still under 11 ounces), and quality is ideal for most urban hikers, day hikers, and car campers.

 REI Down Jacket Star Review

 The REI Down Jacket is a decent budget choice for those who want responsibly sourced down, bluesign approved fabric, and a lightweight puffy in a wide range of colors.
 None of its features or warmth will blow you away, but for the price it’s a very capable, versatile jacket.